anas-zafar/LLM-Survey/README.md

-# Large language models: A comprehensive survey of its applications, challenges, limitations, and future prospects (Updated 2025)
+# Large Language Models: A Comprehensive Survey of its Applications, Challenges, Limitations, And Future Prospects (Updated 2025)

 The Large Language Models Survey repository is a comprehensive compendium dedicated to the exploration and understanding of Large Language Models (LLMs).
 It houses an assortment of resources including research papers, blog posts, tutorials, code examples, and more to provide an in-depth look at the progression, methodologies, and applications of LLMs.
 This repo is an invaluable resource for AI researchers, data scientists, or enthusiasts interested in the advancements and inner workings of LLMs.
 We encourage contributions from the wider community to promote collaborative learning and continue pushing the boundaries of LLM research.